 I wasn't kidding when I said Magnetic Island was the best place to spot Aussie wildlife.
 Coincidentally, the Forts Walk is also one of the best places to spot the resident Koalas.

 Keep your eyes on the Eucalyptus branches for your best chances of spotting one.
 We saw over six koalas, including a baby.
-We've been told that a koala sighting is almost guaranteed, as long as you keep your eyes peeled.
+I've been told by locals from Horseshoe Bay that a koala sighting is almost guaranteed, as long as you keep your eyes peeled.

-Have you ever seen the image of the iconic shipwreck overtaken by lush mangrove forest?
+Have you ever seen the image of the iconic shipwreck overtaken by lush mangrove forests?
 If so, then you've probably seen the SS City of Adelaide.

 The SS City of Adelaide is probably the most picturesque shipwreck on Magnetic Island, and possibly even Australia– trumped only by Tangalooma on Moreton Island.
 For me, one of the best things to do on Magnetic Island is to photograph it.